 practice space coordinator

-Andrea Vargas is a sophomore majoring in Mechanical Engineering and minoring in German.
+Andrea Vargas (she/her/hers) is a sophomore majoring in Mechanical Engineering and minoring in German.
 She is from Michigan, and although she’s only done ballroom for one year, Andrea grew up dancing competitively.
 Her hobbies include reading trashy YA novels, listening to music, and teasing the Recruitment Chair (when she isn’t getting mistaken for Luna).
 Andrea’s favorite dances are Rumba, Bachata, and Salsa.

 Eligibility: Currently in at least second semester on the team.